Instructions for the Victims' Compensation Board Gross Sexual Assault Forensic Examination Claim Form

 - Contact: Provide a name and telephone number for a contact person in the ED.
 We would call this person with questions on Sections 1, 2, 3, & 5, not with billing questions.

 - Check the “E.R.
-Physician or other professional fee” line when a physician or medical professional other than a SANE or SAFE performs either the emergency department screening examination or a forensic examination.
+Physician or other professional fee” line when there is a separate charge for a physician or medical professional who performs either the emergency department screening examination or a forensic examination.

 - Check “Emergency room, clinic, or office room fees” if there will be charges for the use of a facility.